CarawaysClass/carawaysclass.github.io/itsw1304/itsw1304-syllabus-details.md

 ## Syllabus Fast Facts
 * Our <a href="https://slack.com" target="_blank">slack.com</a> class team site is the best way to reach your instructor.
 Be sure to register for access as soon as you receive the invitation email from me.
-* Check the slack site for our weekly Learning Activities and Assignments.
+* Check Slack for our weekly Learning Activities and Assignments.
-* For communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
+* For Slack communications received between _Monday and Friday noon_, I will reply by 5pm, the following day.
-* For communications received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
+* For Slack communications received between _Friday noon and Sunday or on holidays_, I will reply by 5pm, the following Monday.
-* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email or D2L.
+* Call OTS (<a href="tel:832-813-6600">832-813-6600</a>) for technical issues with your student email, MyLonestar, and all other LSC properties.
+* Call the McGraw-Hill support line (<a href="tel:800-331-5094">800-331-5094</a>) for issues with **SIMnet**.
+Be sure to get a case number when you contact them.
+**SIMnet** is the on-line service that you will use to complete a majority of the assignments of our class.
+You will need to purchase a SIMnet access code for our course.
 * Work is to be submitted by the Due Date.  **Late work may be declined or subject to penalty**.
 * Technical issues with your personal computer or Internet access do not exempt you from turning your assignments in on-time.